-Regulatory-associated protein of MTOR complex 1 (RPTOR; RPTOR), MTOR, and late endosomal/lysosomal adaptor, MAPK, and MTOR activator (LAMTOR) are associated with the mTOR pathway.
-The mTORC1 is composed of regulatory associated protein of mTOR (raptor), proline-rich Akt substrate of 40 kDa (PRAS40), DEP domain-containing mTOR-interacting protein (DEPTOR), and mammalian lethal with SEC13 protein 8 (mLST8).74 mTORC1 signaling is a key regulator of skeletal muscle mass.75 mTORC1 also acts as an upstream regulator of autophagy induction in skeletal muscle.76 Chronic mTORC1 activation in old muscle leads to muscle atrophy mainly because of inability to induce autophagy.77 Autophagy dysregulation is related to various hereditary myopathies, including autophagic vacuolar myopathies.76 Autophagy was found to be impaired in patients with DMD and in mdx mouse models.
-In mdx mice, mTOR was constitutively activated, leading to autophagy-inducing gene downregulation at the molecular level.78 In dysferlinopathy, the autophagy program has been found to be activated for degradation of mutant dysferlin aggregates.17 Inhibition of mutant dysferlin aggregate formation in the ER by rapamycin, an mTOR inhibitor, has been reported in a cellular model.79 A recently published bioinformatics analysis involving dysferlinopathy identified the genes involved in the ubiquitin-proteasome pathway as key genes.80 Thus, our results suggest that the mTORC1 and autophagy pathways play a role in dysferlinopathy pathogenesis.
+Regulatory-associated protein of MTOR complex 1 (RPTOR; RPTOR), MTOR, and late endosomal/lysosomal adaptor, MAPK, and MTOR activator (LAMTOR) are associated with the mTOR pathway (59). mTORC1 acts as an upstream regulator of autophagy induction in skeletal muscle (60).
+Chronic mTORC1 activation in old muscle leads to muscle atrophy mainly because of inability to induce autophagy (61).
+Autophagy dysregulation is related to various hereditary myopathies, including autophagic vacuolar myopathies (60).
+Autophagy was found to be impaired in patients with DMD and in mdx mouse models.
+In mdx mice, mTOR was constitutively activated, leading to autophagy-inducing gene downregulation at the molecular level (62).
+In dysferlinopathy, the autophagy program has been found to be activated for degradation of mutant dysferlin aggregates (15).
+Inhibition of mutant dysferlin aggregate formation in the ER by rapamycin, an mTOR inhibitor, has been reported in a cellular model (63).
+A recently published bioinformatics analysis involving dysferlinopathy identified the genes involved in the ubiquitinproteasome pathway as key genes (64).
+Thus, our results suggest that the mTORC1 and autophagy pathways play a role in dysferlinopathy pathogenesis.
+The hypothesis of upregulated mTOR1 signaling in dysferlinopathy has been schematized in Figure 11.

-4. DEGs downregulated in DM, PM, and dysferlinopathy
+4.4 DEGs downregulated in DM, PM, and dysferlinopathy